HailKing/Automate_Projects/README.md

 # Automate_Projects

-### Purpose: Automate the creation of repositories in my personal machine and in Github and practice the creation of Shell Scripts
+### Purpose: Automate the creation of repositories in my personal Linux machine and in Github and practice the creation of Shell Scripts

 ### Usage: